Accelerating Feedforward Computation via Parallel Nonlinear Equation Solving: Conclusion

 \section{Conclusion}

-By interpreting feedforward computation as solving a triangular system of nonlinear equations, we show that numerical solvers can, in some cases, provide faster evaluation at the expense of additional parallel computing power.
-In particular, we demonstrated that variants of Jacobi and Gauss-Seidel iterations are effective in accelerating the evaluation of DenseNets on ImageNet and sample generation from autoregressive models on several image datasets.
+By interpreting the feedforward computation as solving a triangular system of nonlinear equations, we show that numerical solvers can, in some cases, provide faster evaluation at the expense of additional parallel computing power.
+In particular, we demonstrated that variants of Jacobi and Gauss-Seidel iterations are effective in accelerating the training of RNNs, the evaluation of DenseNets on ImageNet and the sampling from multiple deep autoregressive models, such as MADE and PixelCNN++, on several image datasets.

-This observation opens up many new possible applications.
-We may apply the algorithms proposed in this paper to other important feedforward processes, such as backpropagation of gradients.
-We can build highly-optimized software packages to automatically parallelize feedforward computation.
-More sophisticated numerical equation solving techniques, such as Krylov subspace methods and continuation methods, may provide greater acceleration than Jacobi/Gauss-Seidel.
+This observation opens up many new possible directions.
+We can build highly-optimized software packages to automatically parallelize some feedforward computation.
+More sophisticated numerical equation solving techniques, such as Krylov subspace methods and continuation methods, may provide greater acceleration than Jacobi or our hybrid methods.
+Our idea is particularly useful in time-critical applications, where trading parallel computing power for time is otherwise impossible.

-Finally, we reiterate that our method is not beneficial for all feedforward computations.
-We require the process to tolerate numerical errors, as well as have weak dependencies among various sequential stages that might be leveraged by numerical solvers.
-Moreover, it can be non-trivial for practical implementations to reap the benefits of acceleration that are possible in theory due to various overheads.
+Finally, we reiterate that our method is not beneficial for all feedforward computation.
+We require the process to tolerate numerical errors, have long skip connections, as well as have weak dependencies among various sequential stages that might be leveraged by numerical solvers (see the discussions in \secref{sec:which}).
+Moreover, in some cases, it can be non-trivial for practical implementations to reap the benefits of acceleration that are possible in theory due to various overheads in software or hardware.